• Skip to primary navigation

 • And a million other excuses

-Wealthy people don’t make excuses when it comes to investing.
-They develop the financial discipline to consistently put money into investments, even during lean times.
+Wealthy people don’t make excuses about investing.
+They develop the financial discipline to consistently put money into investments, even making investing a priority during lean times.

 They educate themselves about investing and how to put their money to work earning interest and dividends instead of stuffing it in a savings account or under the mattress.